-One of the ten new Peers announced by Nick Clegg in August, Rumi Verjee CBE is a Ugandan Asian entrepreneur and philanthropist.
+One of the Lib Dems most recent peers, Rumi Verjee is a Ugandan Asian entrepreneur and philanthropist.
 He brought Domino's to the UK and businesses he created now employ more than 20,000 people in the UK.
 A former barrister, Verjee also established The Rumi Foundation in 2006, which supports a range of humanitarian initiatives, including working with The Clinton Foundation to provide new schools for 3,000 children in Uganda.
 An active Liberal Democrat for several years, Verjee has sponsored the party’s Leadership Programme which aims to increase the number of candidates from under-represented groups.

 48. (-) Miriam Gonzalez-Durantez

 Wife of the Deputy Prime Minister